Bardunah

 Berdoneh (البردونة) is a Syrian village located in Salamiyah Subdistrict in Salamiyah District, Hama.
 According to the Syria Central Bureau of Statistics (CBS), Berdoneh had a population of 862 in the 2004 census.
+It is a Sunni village.

+History

+Berdoneh was populated during the Byzantine period and still contains a number of visible ruins from that era.
+However, the modern village was not founded until 1860, after a long period of abandonment.